BrianDMG/conv2mp4/docs/CONFIGURATION.md

 ### Log settings
 - **appendLog**: `false` will clear the log at the beginning of every session, `true` will append new session log to old session log.
+- **useIgnore**: `true` will use the ignore list feature to reduce script execution times. `false` will disable the ignore list and scan every file in mediaPath for every execution.

 ### Plex configuration
 - **usePlex**: if set to `true`, Plex settings will be used.
 Set to `false` if Plex feature is not needed.